Bacterial virulence and chronic infections (VBIC)

 Content type: Page

 The Desbrest Institute of Epidemiology and Public Health (IDESP) aims to understand the development and progression of chronic diseases, which affect more than 30% of the population and account for 80% of healthcare spending.
 To do this, Research University of Montpellier Joint Research Unit uses a new approach that takes into account the broader environment and care pathways through multimodal markers (clinical, biological, behavioral, psychological, social, environmental) and draws on the power of mathematics dedicated to big data.
-Its aim is to devise optimized care and prevention pathways for relevant patient targets.
-Allergic and respiratory diseases, diabetes, obesity, kidney and vascular diseases, inflammatory rheumatism, and cancers are the focus of the initial modeling.
+Its purpose is to devise optimized care and prevention pathways for relevant patient targets.
+Allergic and respiratory diseases, diabetes, obesity, kidney and vascular diseases, inflammatory rheumatism, and cancers are the focus of the initial models.
 Label: Joint Research Unit Research UMR) Main supervisory bodies: UM, Inserm Research cluster: Biology and Health Doctoral schools: Information, Structures, Systems; Chemical and Biological Sciences for Health HAL portal: publications by the organization WEBSITE - HAL page

 Genopolis